 B5.
-Information competency (ability to identify an information need, to find, evaluate and use information to meet that need in a legal and ethical way) and digital literacy (to teach and assess basic computer concepts and skills so that people can use computer technology in everyday life to develop new social and economic opportunities for themselves, their families, and their communities).

-Requesting Faculty: Robert Cormia Date: 11/17/24 Division Curriculum Rep: Tim Myres Date: 12/3/24
+Information competency (ability to identify an information need, to find, evaluate and use information to and skills so topportunities d skills so that people can use computer technology in everyday life to develop new social and economic portunities for themselves, their families, and their communities).
+Natching course component(s): • Requesting Fac culty: Robert Corn nia Date: 11/17/24 Division Curriculum Rep: Tim Myres res Date: 12/3/24 FOR USE BY CURRICULUM OFFICE: Approved: Denied: CCC Co-Chair Signature: Date: